 Stacey is originally from New Orleans, Louisiana.
 She spent more than 15 years in the medical field.
 First, in direct patient care as a Cardiovascular Sonographer before moving to Medical Administration and Practice Management.
 Her commitment to community service and the arts are evident in her long term civic associations and active membership in The Links, Incorporated where she currently serves as Arts Facet Chair.
 Stacey enjoys spending quality time with her husband and children, baking and travel.

 Neal Whetstone is currently an Intern for the Greater Austin Black Chamber of Commerce.
-Hailing from Houston, Texas, Neal is an undergraduate political science major at St. Edward’s University.
-He is also a McNair Scholar with plans to pursue African-American studies and policy at the graduate level.
+Hailing from Houston, Texas, Neal is a rising senior at St. Edward’s University majoring in political science.
+He is also a McNair scholar with plans to pursue African-American studies and Political Science at the graduate level.